 Any animal fostered will remain the property of the Shelter and we will continue to provide veterinary care for ongoing medical conditions and support from our Animal Welfare team and Behaviourist.
 There are no fees for fostering but we do ask you to provide all food, bedding, toys etc

-If you think you may be able to offer foster care to animals that need it, please contact our Animal Welfare Officer, Karen Ethier, to discuss.
-You can call Karen on 01242 548770 or email email@example.com.
+If you think you may be able to offer foster care to animals in need, please contact our Reception on 01242 523521, or email the relevant team: email@example.com, firstname.lastname@example.org OR email@example.com

 No products were found matching your selection.